 French Sailor Suits: Garments

-Figure 1.--This French boy in a Vatentines Day card from about 1920 wears a classic middy blouse with a black silk scarf.
+Figure 1.--This French boy in a Vatentines Day card from about 1920 wears a classic stripped middy blouse with a black silk scarf.

 The two basic garments associated with the sailor suit are a middy blouse or jacket type top and pants.
 French boys wore both classic middy blouses as well as many stlistic variations.
 French boys have wore long bellbottoms as well as kneepants and short pants.
 Knickers were also worn, but primarily the bloomer type worn by younger boys.
 A variety of other garmnetrs such as dickies and black silks scarves were also common.
 French boys wore many kinds of straw hats with their sailor suits, including the traditional wide-brimmed style with streaming ribbons.
 They also wore an exclsusively French style, copying the hats of French sailors--soft white caps with red pompoms like the caps worn by French sailors.
 Footwear also varied.
 Strap shoes were common until the 1930s.
 Long stockings were less common than in America.
 Some boys wore kneesocks, but three-quarter length socks were most common.